-Furthermore, it is worth stressing that even the young Calvinist preachers sense the problematic nature of their theology.
+It is worth stressing that even the young Calvinist preachers sense the problematic nature of their theology.
 This common moral intuition should not be ignored.
 Why are young Calvinist preachers baffled about “how far they can go in saying things such as “God loves you” to unbelievers?”
 It is because their theology is inherently inconsistent with a universal proclamation of these words and they know it.
 They know something is amiss.
 To even raise such a question, a question of conscience about whether God’s love can be universally proclaimed with sincerity, reveals a very troubling theological root inherent in the Reformed soteriology.
 And this has everything to do with the heart of the gospel as a message of “good news.”

 Now, the point that cannot be ignored is the incompatible perspectives between Calvinists and non-Calvinists regarding the role of fundamental laws of rational thought and moral intuitions in discerning the validity and truth of one’s propositions and the associated concern as to whether we can know such incoherence as real incoherence when we come up against it.
 The young Calvinist preachers know incoherence when they see it, otherwise they would have never raised the question.
 They pose to Carson the difficulty of what they can honestly preach.
 Carson gives an explanation that he asserts relieves the difficulty.
 How so?
 Therefore, the young Calvinist preacher needs to ask why Carson’s resolution is plausible to them.
 Why is it not also incoherent?
 Can his advice be acted upon in good conscience?
 Has it really addressed the problem?
-Is there any way that this can be explained further or will Carson flee to “mystery” or claim “apparent contradiction?”
+Is there any way that this can be explained further or will Carson flee to “mystery” or claim his contradiction is only “apparent?”
 Carson seeks to provide the answer, but I have tried to show that the answer he provides is incoherent.
 Should the young Calvinist preacher accept Carson’s answer?
 Why?
 Why not?
-The young Calvinist preacher needs to think this through for himself.
+The young Calvinist preacher needs to think this through for him or herself.